larcjs/.github/profile/README.md

 [![Status](https://img.shields.io/badge/status-production--ready-brightgreen.svg)](https://github.com/larcjs/core)
 [![Tests](https://img.shields.io/badge/tests-261%20passing-brightgreen.svg)](https://github.com/larcjs/core)

-> **Reduce framework overhead by 60%** with Web Components + PAN messaging

-LARC implements the PAN (Page Area Network) messaging protocol — a framework-agnostic message bus that enables seamless communication between components.
-Mix React, Vue, and LARC on the same page without tight coupling.
+> **Mix React, Vue, and vanilla components on the same page — with zero coupling.**

+LARC provides the missing piece that makes Web Components actually composable: a lightweight message bus (PAN) that lets components coordinate without knowing about each other.
+Drop it into existing projects to reduce framework overhead by 60%, or use it to build framework-free apps that are just HTML, CSS, and Web Components.

 ---

-## 💡 The PAN Philosophy
+## 💡 The Problem LARC Solves

-**Web Components are silos.
-PAN connects them.**
+### You want components that work everywhere.
+But integration is painful.

+React components don't talk to Vue components.
+Web Components need custom glue code.
+Props drilling gets messy.
+Global state creates coupling.
+You end up choosing one framework and living with vendor lock-in, or writing mountains of integration code.

+### What if components could coordinate without knowing about each other?

+That's what LARC's PAN (Page Area Network) protocol provides — **a standardized message bus for the browser**.
+Components publish and subscribe to topics.
+No tight coupling.
+No props drilling.
+No framework lock-in.

+Think of it like the CAN bus in your car: components broadcast what they're doing, and interested parties listen.
+Simple.
+Decoupled.
+Composable.

 ### Why Now?

-React, Angular, and Vue solved 2013–2017 problems: reactive updates, component composition, and virtual DOM optimization.
-But **modern browsers + Web Components + standards** now handle much of that natively.
+Modern browsers finally have everything needed for component-based development: Custom Elements, Shadow DOM, ES Modules.
+React and Vue solved crucial problems (reactivity, composition, virtual DOM), but now much of that is handled natively.

-**Web Components promised true code reuse** — write once, use anywhere.
-But they became **tightly coupled silos** instead.
-Without a standard way to communicate, every component needed custom integration code, props drilling, or framework-specific wiring. **Web Components never lived up to their promise** because the missing piece was always communication.

-LARC solves **"the last 20%"** that standards alone don't address:
+What's still missing is **coordination**.
+LARC complements your existing stack by providing:

-- **Cross-component messaging** — Coordinate without tight coupling or props drilling
+- **Cross-component messaging** — Coordinate without tight coupling
-- **Cross-context communication** — Seamlessly connect tabs, workers, and iframes
+- **Cross-context communication** — Sync state across tabs, workers, and iframes
+- **Framework interop** — Mix React, Vue, and vanilla components seamlessly
-- **Loose coupling & composability** — No build step, no bundler ceremony, pure coordination
+- **Zero build requirement** — Drop-in `<script>` tag, no bundler needed

-Web standards give you 80% (Custom Elements, Shadow DOM, ES Modules). **PAN provides the missing 20%** — the standardized communication layer that makes components actually work together as a system, finally delivering on the original Web Components promise.

-Without PAN, every component needs custom integration code.
-With PAN, components coordinate via standardized messages without knowing about each other.
+Use LARC to reduce framework overhead in existing apps, or build entirely framework-free with just Web Components + PAN.
+Either way, your components become truly reusable across any project.

 ---